mshded/XGlab/README.md

 Contents
 - `softmax_mnist.ipynb` — notebook implementing a softmax classifier on MNIST with NumPy.
 - `softmax_usps.ipynb` — notebook implementing a softmax classifier on USPS with NumPy.
+- `SOFTMAX research` - text file with the descripton of the project.

 Quick start
 1. Create and activate a Python environment (recommended):